bercivarga/week-6-assignment/README.md

   - Use [`parcel`](https://www.npmjs.com/package/parcel) to hot-reload and build your project
   - Use [`sweetalert`](https://www.npmjs.com/package/sweetalert) to display an alert to the user when they want to delete a todo (Hint: the first example on the package's page is a good starting point 😉)
   - Search for a library yourself that you can somehow incorporate into the project
-- The initial todo list state should be fetched from `https://jsonplaceholder.typicode.com/todos` (search in your browser or in Insomnia to see the `JSON` response)
+- The initial todo list state should be fetched from [`https://jsonplaceholder.typicode.com/todos`](https://jsonplaceholder.typicode.com/todos) (search in your browser or in Insomnia to see the `JSON` response)
+- The entire app should be responsive, and it should work on all browsers flawlessly.

 To help you get started, I've written a general folder structure that you can follow: